 Dealing with a pandemic and addiction situation is a mixed bag that many people have never experienced before.
 And with so many people out of work, and many others in isolation or working from home, one particular group of people has been hit particularly hard; people who were receiving treatment for substance use disorders already.

 Per se addictions are difficult to cope with and can bring about negative impacts in many areas of one’s life.
-Addictions, coupled with an ongoing pandemic have made it even more necessary for people to reach out and get help or continue with the treatment if they had already started before the pandemic began.
+Habits, coupled with an ongoing pandemic have made it even more necessary for people to reach out and get help or continue with the treatment if they had already started before the pandemic began.

 Are you or your loved one seeking treatment for a substance use disorder?
 Know, that you are not alone.